JohnDCode/JohnDCode.github.io/_posts/2025-08-01-My-CyberPatriot-Experience.md

 #### Defensive Countermeasures

 Once again, I am disappointed in the way CyberPatriot approaches this category.
-Oftentimes points are simply awarded for basic vulnerabilities, such as simple firewall settings, but occasionally niche defender or firewall settings.
+Oftentimes points are simply awarded for basic vulnerabilities such as simple firewall settings, but occasionally niche defender or firewall settings are scored.
 One example is enabling Memory Access Protection (CP 17 States).

 I simply imported Defender and Firewall configurations with a script.
 I also had automatic diff tools that identified anything that had been misconfigured by the image creators, which were oftentimes handy for forensics questions.